northern/di.js/README.md

 # DI

-A simple Dependency Injection container for JavaScript
+A simple Dependency Injection container for JavaScript.

+## Install

+Either use npm:

+    npm install @northern/di

+or Yarn:

+    yarn add @northern/di

 ## Introduction

-To use DI in your application simply include the `Container` and create a `Container` instance:
+To use DI in your application simply import (or require) the `Container` and create a `Container` instance:
 ````
 import Container from '@northern/di'

 const container = new Container()
 ````
 With the newly instantiated container, you can start registering services.
-There are two ways you can register a service with DI, the "service" method and the "factory" method.
+There are two ways you can register a service, the "service" method and/or the "factory" method.

 ## Registering a service